webtides/ocean-crm/README.md

     -   Updating Contacts is broken...
     -   Flash messages seem broken
     -   Session seems to be broken or not consistent
+-   Static exports - maybe some xml or csv logs?!

 ## Possible Enhancements